Drop in-wedding

 Food and drink

-Krogen Stora Gungan is a restaurant in a rustic 1880’s environment and the menu is a gastronomic tribute to Swedish food history.
-Make inquiries here.
+Krogen Stora Gungan offers a rustic 1880s setting and a menu that pays gastronomic tribute to Swedish culinary history.
+Enquiries can be made here.

 -